National Director, high school ministry of Cru

 What is a favorite ministry moment?

 One of my favorite moments was when Worldwide Challenge came and did an article [about my ministry].
 My son was 11 years old at the time.
 They asked him a question.
 He talked about students I was discipling that were impacting their campus.
 He wanted to grow up and be able to do that.
 It brought tears to my eyes because in the context of living out ministry as a way of life, my son was beginning to have a heart and burden for lost people.
-He's now volunteering with Student Venture as a 19-year old.
+He's now volunteering with Campus Crusade as a 19-year old.

 What is the biggest challenge in ministry you face right now?